 Businesses have a long list of databases like contacts, projects, files, suppliers, and managing them is a big challenge.
 It is essential to segment the vast amount of data to find what you need.
 So people using CRM need to understand the importance of tags to help manage and segment their data in an organized manner.

 What are Tags?

-Tags are keywords or phrases created within a group to be associated with a specific set of files, contacts, organizations, or projects.
+Tags are keywords or phrases created to associate a specific set of files, contacts, organizations, or projects within a group.

 It allows users to filter data for various purposes, like sending emails, campaigns, invitations for a demo, training programs, etc. based on their location, interest, leads, campaigns, demographics.

 Why should we use Tags?

 You don’t want to send similar types of campaigns or emails to all your clients.

 Usually, businesses send promotional campaigns to prospects, current affairs of the organization to active clients, some new enhancement campaigns to inactive clients, and your organizational information to your leads.
 Categorizing contacts as per their types will make it easy to send different campaigns to multiple groups.

 Types of Tags: